UKEODHP/system-test-tradeoff/README.md

 We also wish to be able to run smoke tests.
 These are non-disruptive tests which can run on a production platform, for example after a new deployment.
 These may also involve running fast-running test workflows in a test workspace, adding catalogue entries, etc.

 We need a framework to run these in.
-We have previously used Testkube in EODHP-231: TestKube system environment test suites DONE but 1) it has been difficult to create tests declaratively rather than having to run CLI tools or use a UI, and 2) there seem to be some recent licence changes and it’s not clear if it’ll be possible to use a dashboard UI.
+We have previously used Testkube in EODHP-231: Testkube system environment test suites but

+1. it has been difficult to create tests declaratively rather than having to run CLI tools or use a UI, and
+2. there seem to be some recent licence changes and it’s not clear if it’ll be possible to use a dashboard UI.

 An alternative may be Jenkins X (which is different to Jenkins).
 There is also Prow, used by the Kubernetes project: Prow (Jenkins X includes Lighthouse, which is a Prow derivative).